 - 1. Tap Templates.

 - 2. To add a new template:

-- a.
-Tap Add.
+- Tap Add.

-- b.
-Enter the template name.
+- Enter the template name. b.

-- c.
-In the Copy from field, select whether to copy an existing definition from a road or another template, into the template.
+- In the Copy from field, select whether to copy an existing definition from a road or another template, into the template.

 - TIP To create a template library, define a road that only contains templates.

 - d.
 Tap Add.